SpaceX Dragon 2

-Dragon 2 is a class of partially reusable spacecraft developed and manufactured by American aerospace manufacturer SpaceX, primarily for flights to the International Space Station (ISS).
-SpaceX has also launched private missions such as Inspiration4 and Axiom Mission 1.
-There are two variants: Crew Dragon, a spacecraft capable of ferrying four crew, and Cargo Dragon, an updated replacement for the original Dragon 1.
-The spacecraft consists of a reuseable space capsule and an expendable trunk module.
-The spacecraft launches atop a Falcon 9 Block 5 rocket and the capsule returns to Earth via splashdown.
+Dragon 2 is a class of partially reusable spacecraft developed, manufactured, and operated by the American space company SpaceX for flights to the International Space Station (ISS) and private spaceflight missions.
+The spacecraft, which consists of a reusable space capsule and an expendable trunk module, has two variants: the 4-person Crew Dragon and Cargo Dragon, a replacement for the Dragon 1 cargo capsule.
+The spacecraft launches atop a Falcon 9 Block 5 rocket, and the capsule returns to Earth through splashdown.